I think you’ll agree with me when I say it’s really hard to find affordable guaranteed acceptance life insurance.

 The important thing to understand is that no matter what, your beneficiaries will receive some payment in the first 2 years.

-You should only consider guaranteed issue life insurance if you can’t qualify for any other type of coverage.
+You should only consider guaranteed issue life insurance if you can’t qualify for any other type of life insurance coverage.
 Always try to secure a policy that has health questions even if you have a serious health condition.
 There are some carriers out there who will take some specific high risks without a waiting period (what us agents call “first day coverage”).
 Alway try for first day coverage and if you get declined by the life insurance company, you can always secure a guaranteed acceptance life insurance policy.

-2 Best Guaranteed Acceptance Life Insurance Companies
+2 Best Guaranteed Issue Life Insurance Companies

 Guaranteed acceptance life insurance should be treated as a commodity.
 The lowest price should get your business since premiums are guaranteed level for the rest of your life and the coverage amount remains level.